jesuscuevas/csus_website/_pages/about.md

 I built this website using Jekyll, and you can find the [website source code here](https://github.com/clarkfitzg/csus_website).
 Feel free to use it as a template or a starting point if you want to build a website.

+I have no special talents or interest in formatting.
+If you're my student and it would be better if this website looked a different way, then just let me know.